 What Is False Advertising?

 A company engages in false advertising when they make a fabricated, claim about their product, service, or business.
-Businesses who simply get carried away when advertising their products may exaggerate its benefits and abilities — but might still be subject to false advertising laws.
+Businesses who simply get carried away when advertising their products may exaggerate their benefits and abilities — but might still be subject to false advertising laws.

 While this may seem like a harmless mistake, consumer law prohibits companies from false advertising, including making misleading or unproven claims.